TobyRet/Console_Social_Network/README.md

 ### To run the application

 1. Clone this repo
+2. Bundle install
-2. In the console run `irb -Ilib -rrun`
+3. In the console run `irb -Ilib -rrun`

 ### Console commands